nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 547
 00:33:48,625 --> 00:33:53,320
-[SPEAKER_05]: what Krishna is suggesting is sharing that responsibility with the client teams
+[SPEAKER_05]: what I, Krishna, is suggesting is sharing that responsibility with the client teams and

 548
 00:33:53,300 --> 00:33:58,078